Post-Graduate Doctor of Nursing Practice (Post-M.S. to D.N.P.)

 Additional information on tuition and a full breakdown of fees can be located on the Enrollment Services Tuition and Fees webpage.

-- Three letters of recommendation (academic and professional) attesting to the applicant’s capability for doctoral study, one of which must be by a doctorally prepared nurse.
+- Three letters of recommendation (academic and professional) attesting to the applicant’s ability for doctoral study, one of which must be by a doctorally prepared.

-- 1-2 page statement of purpose which includes your goals for pursuing advanced study in nursing and planned progression through the program (i.e. part time or full time study)
+- 1-2 page goal statement which includes your reasons for pursuing advanced study in nursing and planned progression through the D.N.P. program (i.e., part-time or full-time study).

 Admission decisions will be based on a comprehensive review of applicant qualifications presented as a total package.
 The following criteria will be used as the guidelines for admission decisions:

 - Master’s degree in nursing or its equivalent.